-Your mental health describes how you think about yourself and your life on a day-to-day basis.
-It is about how you interact with your surroundings and the people around you.
+Our mental health and well-being describes how we think about life on a day-to-day basis.
+It is about how we interact with our surroundings and the people around us.

 From a medical perspective, mental health covers a wide range of symptoms.
-These include depression and anxiety that can range from mild (which are easy to manage) to moderate and severe (when they dominate your life).
+These include anxiety and depression that can range from mild (which are easy to manage) to moderate and severe (when they dominate life).

 Most people have times when their mental health is fragile.
-Life involves stress, and stress can change your mood and ability to cope with difficult situations.
+Life involves stress, and stress can change our mood and ability to cope with difficult situations.

 If difficulties continue over time, this can increase the risk of other medical problems, including adherence to meds.
 Getting appropriate help and support is important, and the earlier the better.